Sci-Fi TV Series 1950–1990s

 Lani Tupuvoice of Pilot

 A cheesy genius engineer man-hunk son and his dad launch an experimental faster-than-light spacecraft, piloted by the son.
 He immediately gets lost in space.
-This part is, of course, very familiar.
+This part is, of course, very conventional.
 (It might be fun to list the shows and films that start with a similar premise.)

 The best thing in this series is the lush population of aliens.
 Most are just people (or people with latex), but many, including a couple of the regulars, are muppets.
 These are very well done.
 It works — I was able to accept them as characters easily.